Ericsson/codechecker/docs/analyzer/user_guide.md

                         analysis, using already available extra files in '<OUTPUT_DIR>/ctu-dir'.
 (These files will not be
                         cleaned up in this mode.)
-  --ctu-reanalyze-on-failure
-                        If Cross-TU analysis is enabled and fails for some reason, try to re analyze the same translation unit without Cross-TU enabled.
   --ctu-ast-mode {load-from-pch,parse-on-demand}
                         Choose the way ASTs are loaded during CTU analysis.
 Only available if CTU mode is enabled.
 Mode 'load-from-pch'